AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/01-chapter-1-the-basics.md

 DMs and players can have phobias or triggers that others might not be aware of.
 Any in-game topic or theme that makes a member of the gaming group feel unsafe (a hard limit) must be avoided.
 If a topic or theme makes one or more players nervous but they consent to include it in-game (a soft limit), incorporate it with care, if at all, and be ready to quickly veer away from it if needed.

-Common in-game limits apply to topics such as intraparty romance, sex, exploitation, racism, enslavement, and violence toward children and animals.
+Common in-game limits apply to topics such as intra-party romance, sex, exploitation, racism, enslavement, and violence toward children and animals.
 Limits can also apply to certain creatures, such as spiders, snakes, rats, and demons.
 It's also important to discuss limits around what harm might befall characters, including mind-control magic, helplessness, and death.

 That said, D&D is a game that has in-world conflicts and mayhem.
 Certain core elements of the game are difficult to ignore.
 For example, taking damage isn't a limit you can work around easily.
 Similarly, character death is something that happens from time to time, though the game has ways to counteract or avoid it (see ""Death"" in "chapter 3" for suggestions).